robervalwalsh/analysis-tools/README.md

 # it will show
 KEY: TDirectoryFile	MssmHbb;1	MssmHbb
 ```
+Where `ntuple.root` is any input ntuple file, such as the ones in your `roorFileList.txt` or in the [analysis-ntuples](https://github.com/desy-cms/analysis-ntuples).

 Hopefully the other names of the config parameters are self-explanatory.

 In **data** one must specify the json file with certified lumis, e.g.